valentingalea/splash-damage-talks/mdx/UE4.md

 DECK: use the orange text color rule from the marketing guide
 DECK: add black box for title slides

-TODO: attrib icon
-TODO: thanks to the team
-TODO: about me page
 TODO: more pre-amble about the coding standard -> that it's UE4 heavy & do first a fly over
 TODO: insert back coding actor
 TODO: blueprint standard validation confusing before showing them